cudoventures/cudos-docs/docs/node/run-node/stake-node.md

 * You should have already prepared your node for validating. [see ***Prepare node***](docs/node/run-node/prepare-node-for-validating)

-* Ensure you have a small amount of CUDOS tokens on the wallet address in your keyring for the transaction.
+* You should have 2,000,000 CUDOS tokens for your stake
+    + an extra 100 CUDOS for transaction fees

-* Send 2,000,000 CUDOS tokens to the wallet address on your keyring.
+    + additional stake in case of getting jailed and slashed Sent to the wallet address on your keyring.

 :::info Network & Chain ID

+**Network** and **Chain ID** are used interchangeably.

 ### Testnet: cudos-testnet-public-3
 ### Mainnet: cudos-1